pyxem/pyxem-website/docs/index.rst

 Documentation
 -------------

-`Documentation <http://pyxem.github.io/pyxem/pyxem>`__ is available for all pyxem modules at the following links:
+`Documentation <http://pyxem.github.io/pyxem/pyxem>`__ was formerly available for all pyxem modules at the following links:

 - `pyxem.signals <http://pyxem.github.io/pyxem/pyxem.signals>`__ - for manipulating raw data and analysis results.